Power50015/interactive-agency-bulma-team-template/README.md

-# interactive agency bulma team template
+# Interactive Agency bulma team template

 an old template I made for education purpose. this was a bootstrap template but I convert the template to be bulma.css template